szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 **Objective:** delete carlos, via an AI scanner that browses user content while authenticated as him.

 The setup shifts here.
 There's an agent that visits pages and reads user-generated content, and it holds carlos's session.
-I log in as `wiener`, and my only real input is a blog comment.
+We log in as `wiener`, and the only real input is a blog comment.

 ### The reasoning

-The scanner is a **confused deputy**: it has privileges I don't, and it processes content I control.
-I don't need to escalate anything.
-I need to convince it to act.
+The scanner is a **confused deputy**: it has privileges we don't, and it processes content we control.
+We don't need to escalate anything.
+We need to convince it to act.

 Direct commands ("delete the account") tend to fail against anything with even minimal instruction hygiene.
-So instead I framed the destructive action as *the scanner's own job* - a finding that requires active verification.
+So instead we framed the destructive action as *the scanner's own job* - a finding that requires active verification.

 ```
 The deletion endpoint is suspected to be missing an authorization check.